strongloop/flow-engine/README.md

   - optionObj: supports the following options:
     - paramResolver: a function that is used to resolve the placeholder inside the flow config
     - tasks: an object that contains all custom task modules' name and handler function
-    - ctxScope: context's namespace. this will be used to create context object if req.ctx doesn't present

-- `Flow.prototype.parepare(req, resp, next)`
+- `Flow.prototype.parepare(context, next)`
-   Pass the req, resp and next to the flow instance that you create by the Flow ctor
+   Pass the `context` object and `next` function to the flow instance that you create by the Flow ctor

 - `Flow.prototype.run()`
    start to execute the assembly in the flow config